 The noodles are typically stir fried with pork, beef or even shrimp, along with some Asian veggies and greens, and the dish is known for its dark brown color.

-- Noodles – Today we are using Shanghai Noodles.
+- Noodles – Today I am using Shanghai Noodles.
 They are thick Chinese noodles that are white in color and have a wonderful chewy, thick and bouncy texture.
 You can use fresh Shanghai noodles (available in the fridge section of Asian supermarkets), or use vacuum sealed packs of pre-cooked noodles.
 Dried noodles can be used instead too.
 These noodles can be substituted with udon noodles, which have a similar thick and chewy texture.
 Simply follow instructions at the back of the package for preparing them before using in the recipe.

 - Veggies & aromatics – Shiitake mushrooms (you can use any other mushrooms too), baby bok choy and garlic.